koinos/koinos-docs/docs/nodes/configuration.md

 For every upgrade:

 1. record the old and proposed bundle revisions;
-2. download the proposed bundle into a separate directory;
+2. download the proposed release or commit into a separate directory;
 3. compare Compose, `.env`, config, genesis, descriptors, profiles, ports, and tags;
 4. preserve local configuration, peer identity, and producer keys;
-5. validate the proposed bundle with `docker compose config`;
+5. validate the proposed checkout with `docker compose config`;
 6. pull exact pinned images before downtime;
-7. stop cleanly and start the reviewed bundle;
+7. stop cleanly and start the confirmed checkout;
 8. verify chain ID, head freshness, gossip, containers, disk, and APIs;
-9. retain the previous bundle and snapshot until the update is proven healthy.
+9. retain the previous checkout and snapshot until the update is verified.

 For the complete sequence, see [Operations and recovery](management.md).